Hugh Ramsey Nature Park

 Texas Ebony woodlands dominate 55-acre Hugh Ramsey Park to the east, while the 40-acre Harlingen Thicket to the west represents mixed upland thorn forest.
 Volunteers are helping to restore both to their native beauty, with trees, shrubs and flowering plants that support varied wildlife.
 Together with other habitat preserved along the arroyo, they provide a rare refuge for birds and other creatures in the heart of the city.

 Harlingen’s wing of the WBC provides much-needed breeding grounds for many “Valley specialties” like the Green and Ringed Kingfishers, Common Pauraque, Groove-billed Ani, Long-billed Thrasher and Olive Sparrow.
-Endangered Red-crowned Parrots are found here, and during migration periods, the two sites are an important stopover for Neo-tropical/Nearctic travelers seeking food and rest.
+Endangered Red-crowned Parrots are found here, and during migration periods, the two sites are an important stopover for Neo-tropical/Neoarctic travelers seeking food and rest.
+Click on the ebird for Ramsey Park on the right hand side bar.
+This will take you directly to the birds recorded in the park.

 Volunteers are at the heart of ambitious efforts to replant and beautify Harlingen’s wing of the World Birding Center.
 In need of fresh air and sunshine?
 Join one of the groups who work in Ramsey Park.
-Choose your best day and contact Linda Butcher at 956-423-1802 (leave a message).
+Come join us 7 am to 9 am on the First Saturday of the Month for Conservation in Action.
+OR choose your best day and contact Linda Butcher at 956-423-1802 (leave a message).
+The goal is to eradicate guinea grass that threatens native plants, trimming trails for the safety of visitors, watering of plants as needed.
+Hours volunteered under the direction of ACAS are eligible for RGVC Texas Master Naturalists programs.